 At the discretion of the Board, each director may receive a portion of their fees payable in stock grants in lieu of cash compensation.
-At June 30, 2024 and 2023, the Company issued a total of 24,660 and 12,808 treasury stock to the members of the Board as a part of their compensation, respectively.
-The stock grants to the Board were vested upon grant and the Company recognized \$0.2 million compensation expense at each of June 30, 2024 and 2023.
+For the nine months ending September 30, 2024 and 2023, the Company issued a total of 24,660 and 12,808 treasury stock to the members of the Board as a part of their compensation, respectively.
+The stock grants to the Board were vested upon grant and the Company recognized \$0.2 million compensation expense for each of the nine months ending September 30, 2024 and 2023.

-NOTE 6: SHAREHOLDERS' EOUITY
+NOTE 6: SHAREHOLDERS' EQUITY